Emsculpt Vs Coolsculpting

 In some more severe cases, there is a risk that the opposite of the intended treatment may occur.

-In less than 1% of people who have undergone CoolSculpting, a condition called “paradoxical hyperplasia” has occurred, which is characterized by an increase in fat cells that causes enlargement in the treated area.
+In less than 1% of people who have undergone CoolSculpting, a condition called “paradoxical hyperplasia” has occurred, characterized by an increase in fat cells that causes enlargement of the treated area.

-In those who have been affected, the effects are typically seen several months after the treatment has taken place.
+In those affected, effects are typically seen several months after treatment.

 Coolsculpting Procedure